 for" the death penalty for (influential) climate deniers.
 Those

 who had actually read my internet blog knew that was not true.

 deliberately misleading: "Death penalty for global warming deniers?"

 People of diverse political colors and stripes pretended not to have

-seen the question mark at the end of the title and responded as if it
+seen the question mark and responded as if it

 had been an explanation mark.

-But the answer to the question was clear.
+For those who had actually read my text, the answer to the question in the title was clear.
 I had clarified my total

-opposition to the death penalty at three different points in the text:
+opposition to the death penalty at three different points: